Bohol and Panglao Islands in the Philippines have been on our must-see list for a long time. Every traveler who visits this country sings its praises.

-There are so many special, unique islands to visit within the country and traveling between them can be costly, unreliable (i.e., canceled ferry boats), and uncomfortable.
-However, with a lot of research crammed into a short amount of time, we developed a great couple’s guide to Bohol on a budget.
+There are so many special, unique islands to visit within the country, and traveling between them can be costly, unreliable (i.e., canceled ferry boats), and uncomfortable.
+However, with a bit of research crammed into a short amount of time, we developed a great Bohol and Panglao Island guide, focused on people with a budget.

-Why Should You Visit Bohol and Panglao Island?
+Why Should You Visit Bohol and Panglao Islands?

 We were looking for white sandy beaches, nice accommodations, and the opportunity to visit the geological wonder of the Chocolate Hills.
 Although the Philippines is continuously ranked as having some of the top beaches in the world, we didn’t want the touristy, “overrun with backpackers feeling” that places like Boracay are currently going through.